pikvm/pikvm/pages/gpio.md

 * **Drivers** is the first layer that reflects the hardware that represents the IO ports (standard GPIO of Raspberry Pi, USB relay, and so on).
 Each driver has a type (a plugin that implements the hardware support) and an unique name.
 Multiple drivers of the same type can be defined at the same time.

     For example, you can connect multiple relays and give each one its own name.
-By default, one driver is configured with the name `__gpio__`, representing the physical GPIO interface of the Raspberry Pi (type `gpio`).
+By default, one driver is configured with the name `__gpio__`, representing the physical GPIO interface of the Raspberry Pi.

     ```yaml
     kvmd:
         gpio:
             drivers:
                 # This example shows how the __gpio__ driver is defined.
 You don't need to write it in your configuration.
                 __gpio__:  # Names that start and end with two underscores are reserved.
 You don't have to define similar names yourself.
                     type: gpio
                     state_poll: 0.1